By: Jack Burdick

 70 - 80% of your average max heart rate – Aerobic training

 60 - 70% of your average max heart rate – General endurance training

 The amount of time you spend in each zone and how often you train in each zone is variable.
 Talking to a physician or fitness professional before attempting to start a new training program is important, they will work with you to help you reach your goals safely and more efficiently.

 There is a lot of great information that can be found online regarding your heart and cardio fitness.
-The American Heart Association (www.heart.org) has many great articles, including this one.
+The American Heart Association (www.heart.org

 For further reading, I’d recommend visiting this site to further educate yourself on your heart’s health.